FrozenArcher/dotfiles-old/README.md

 ### Desktop Environments

 i3 and sway's config file.
-I'm using both of them.
+Currently using both of them.

 ### Shell